dotnet/cli/Documentation/general/tab-completion.md

 Configuring...
 --------------
-A command is running to populate your local package cache to improve restore speed and enable offline access.
-This command takes up to one minute to complete and only runs once.
+A command is running to populate your local package cache.
+This will improve restore speed and enable offline access.
+It will take up to one minute to complete and only runs once.
 Decompressing 100% 4936 ms
 Expanding 100% 17195 ms
 ```